Exchange Reserves & Net-Flow

 Why does the chart only go back to mid-2024?

-The aggregated cross-venue series we publish here begins on 1 May 2024.
-Cross-cycle context (the 2022 FTX cliff, the 2017–2019 major-venue dominance era, the Mt Gox dominance window) lives in § 05 as text rather than a row in the historical table, so the table stays a like-for-like read of the live data.
+The aggregated cross-venue series we publish here begins on 26 Jun 2024.
+Cross-cycle context (the 2022 FTX cliff, the 2017–2019 major-venue dominance era, the Mt Gox dominance window) lives in the meaning-shift section as text rather than a row in the historical table, so the table stays a like-for-like read of the live data.
 Pair the chart with HODL Waves and Reserve Risk for longer-horizon framing.